 – A reference letter from a faculty member.

-Collection of Self-Identification Data: The Department of Mathematics is acting on the evidence that diversity, equity and inclusion (DEI) strengthen the scientific communities and the quality, social relevance, and impact of research.
+Collection of Self-Identification Data: The Department of Mathematics is committed to promoting diversity, equity, and inclusion (DEI) within scientific communities, recognizing their role in enhancing the quality, social relevance, and impact of research.

-Self-identification data provides information on the diversity of the student population applying for and receiving summer research funds.
-This data is important for monitoring the fairness of our summer program and informing future measures to increase diversity, equity, and inclusion among all those involved in the research enterprise.
-Completing the new self-identification form is mandatory for applicants but for each category there is an option “I prefer not to answer”.
+Self-identification data offers insights into the diversity of the student population applying for and receiving summer research funds.
+This information is crucial for assessing the fairness of our summer program and guiding future initiatives aimed at enhancing diversity, equity, and inclusion across all participants in the research enterprise.
+While completion of the new self-identification form is mandatory for applicants, there is an option in each category to choose “I prefer not to answer.”